Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 • Infographics

 The kind of material you need to use depends heavily on your specific audience.
 You should ideally use some different formats of content that work best with your target audience.
+For B2B sales teams specifically, video content has become increasingly effective — Sendspark is an AI-powered video personalization platform that lets you record a single video and automatically generate thousands of individually personalized versions for sales outreach.

 Use a different mix of content based on the platforms you use and the tastes of your viewers.
 In fact, it’s worth experimenting with various content types to see how the overall results impact them.